Plan your visit

-Q: Do you sell sunscreen, insect repellent, batteries, and disposable cameras?
+Q: Do you sell sunscreen and insect repellent?

-A: Insect repellent are available for purchase in the Visitor Center.
+A: Yes, sunscreen and insect repellent are available for purchase in the Visitor Center.

 Q: Are the trams free?

-A: Yes, however, in the case of crowding, priority will be given to visitors with restricted mobility.
+A: Yes, however, priority will be given to visitors with restricted mobility.

 Q: How do I get on a tram?

-A: Tram tours originate at the foot of the elevator and can be picked up at any of the ten designated tram stops.
+A: Tram tours originate at the foot of the elevator and can be boarded at any of the ten designated tram stops.

 Q: How often do they run?
 If I get off at a stop, when will the next tram come?

-A: Trams run continuously throughout the day starting at 11am and ending about 90 minutes before the grounds close.
+A: Trams run continuously throughout the day starting at 11AM and ending about 90 minutes before the grounds close.
 On weekdays trams leave every hour on the hour.
-On weekends, trams run every 20 or 30 minutes.
+On weekends, trams run every 30 minutes.